 How to tell if your dog has an allergic reaction to Noodles

 Other calories and junk food are two reasons why the answer to the question “a dog can eat Noodles” is not a simple “yes”.
 But another concern that owners may have when it comes to donating food in their pockets is the risk that they will have an allergic reaction.

 The noodles are usually made with simple ingredients such as flour, eggs, and water.
 The main factors to consider are eggs and flour because sometimes they can trigger an allergic reaction.
 If your dog has a wheat allergy or corn intolerance, these are some of the most common symptoms to look for: itching, diarrhea, vomiting, or ringing in the ears.
 Always which may indicate ear disease, another sign of wheat Impatience.
 Be sure to contact your doctor immediately if your dog shows any abnormal signs, so the problem can be diagnosed quickly.

 - Weight gain

 - Excessive urination

 Just like humans, carbs have a similar effect on dogs.
-In fact, the last two symptoms are signs your dog may have type II diabetes, which can be a serious, though rare disease brought on by excessive weight and too many carbohydrates.
-Since noodles have very little nutritional value in a dog’s diet, it is best to limit their intake due to its carb and caloric content.
+In fact, the last two symptoms are signs your dog may have type II diabetes, which can be serious, though rare disease brought on by excessive weight and too many carbohydrates.
+Since noodles have very little nutritional value in a dog’s diet, it is best to limit their intake due to their carb and caloric content.
 Dogs should receive their daily calories through healthy meals, not fillers like pasta.